hozza/john-evelyn/about.md

 This site was developed by [Ben Hoskins](https://benhoskins.dev/) (me) in 2023.
 I was heavily inspired by [Phil Gyford](https://www.gyford.com/) and his blog for another writer from around the same time period, [Samuel Pepys](https://www.pepysdiary.com/).

 I'm a software engineer and not a historian.
-Should you come across any factual or historical inaccuracies please do get involved on the Github project to correct them.
+Should you come across any factual or historical inaccuracies please do get involved on the John Evelyn [Github project](https://github.com/hozza/john-evelyn) to correct them.

 I originally came across both Samuel Pepys and John Evelyn on my walks around London's parks.
 A few years later I came across [Phil's RSS](https://www.gyford.com/phil/writing/feeds/posts/rss/) and the Pepys site.
 I'd also like to give back by highlighting another great diarist of the time.
 Reliving John Evelyn's works in an engaging modern context like an email newsletters or an RSS feed from a blog brings a whole new life to London's history.